sammck/tp-hub/README.md

 Installation
 =====

-## Register a public DNS Zone that you can administer
-To serve requests to the Internet on well-known, easy-to-remember names, and to enable certificate generation for SSL/HTTPS, you must be able to create your own public DNS records that resolve to your hub's public service HTTP/HTTPS IP address.
-Administration and serving of this DNS zone will be delegated to Cloudflare (see below).
-But before you can do that you need to register a public DNS domain, or already have administrative access to a dedicated public domain.
-We will call it `${PARENT_DNS_DOMAIN}` (e.g., `smith-vacation-home.com`).
-You can use Cloudflare, AWS Route53, Squarespace, GoDaddy or whatever registrar you like.

-Later, you will be asked to update the nameserver (NS) records for this domain to point at Cloudflare's nameservers.

 ## Create an account on Cloudflare
 If you haven't already, head over to https://dash.cloudflare.com/sign-up?lang=en-US and create an account.
 The free tier has all of the features needed by this project.